Chrisch2410/RoboND-Rover-Project/README.md

                  ])              # above data captured from grid calibration image.
 ```

-then one sequare in a top view map is taken as destination, adding 6 pixels to account for the unvisible distance from the rover edge to the 1st visible point.
+then one sequare in a top view map is taken as destination assuming that each sequare will be 10 pixels, and adding 6 pixels to account for the unvisible distance from the rover edge to the 1st visible point in image.

 ```python
 hs_size = 10/2             # half the size of one square